 That’s a dream that may come true thanks to advances in virtual reality.
 People are already experimenting with combining virtual reality and fundraising; recently, an organization ran a test in London where pedestrians used Google Glass to see a virtual reality tour of Aleppo, the Syrian city that’s been ravaged by the country’s ongoing civil war.
 The tour resulted in a 16% increase in giving after participants saw the impact of the war upon the city’s people.

 What if we could allow people on the other side of the country to participate in a charity 5K by tracking their activity on their FitBit?
 What if donors could give in the blink of an eye by scanning their smart watch?
-What if people could look at a cancer center with Google Glass and get updates on how much money is needed to complete its construction?
+What if people could use the augmented reality feature of their smart glasses to see and respond to immersive fundraising displays?
 What other amazing uses will fundraisers devise for wearable tech?

-If you’ve ever used the Starbucks app, you’ve probably been exposed to geo-fencing.
-The app senses when you’re within a certain distance of a Starbucks and sends you a notification reminding you to stop by.
-The app uses geo-fencing, which allows users to set up a virtual “fence” around a certain area.
-When people who use the app enter that area, they automatically receive notifications, text messages, or other alerts.
-Beacon Technology is similar.
+If you’ve ever used the Starbucks app, you’ve probably been exposed to geo-fencing, which is when the app senses when you’re within a certain distance of a Starbucks and sends you a notification reminding you to stop by.
+The app uses geo-fencing, which allows users to set up a virtual “fence” around a certain area and when people who use the app enter that area, they automatically receive notifications, text messages, or other alerts.
+Beacon technology is similar.
 Small “beacons” can be set to message or alert people within a certain proximity.

 The technology has some fascinating applications that would be useful for nonprofits.
 Churches could push messages to their congregants to remind them to buy tickets to that night’s spaghetti dinner, for example, or nonprofits could remind event attendees to buy raffle tickets once they arrive at the venue.